Gavin-TC/gpm/README.md

 # GPM
-Quick CLI password manager I made for fun and personal use.
+Quick CLI password manager I made for fun.

 # Use
 - Only requirement is pyinstaller.
 Install via `pip install pyinstaller`.